rwtibbs/scribe-web-uploader/replit.md

 ## Changelog

 Changelog:
 - July 14, 2025.
-Removed featured images from all session pages: Eliminated primary images from sessions list, session detail header, and segment content for cleaner text-focused interface
-- July 14, 2025.
-Updated Card styling with white background at 10% opacity and automatic image heights for improved visual layout
-- July 14, 2025.
-Fixed gradient background display by removing conflicting background overrides from sessions and session-detail pages
-- July 14, 2025.
 Implemented Cognito authentication for image viewing: Replaced presigned URLs with new `/api/image/:encodedImageUrl` endpoint that requires Cognito Bearer token authentication, updated AuthenticatedImage component to fetch images with proper auth headers
 - July 14, 2025.
 Added Scribe logo to top navigation bar: Logo displays on left side with campaign selector moved to center and upload button remaining on right
 - July 14, 2025.
 Restructured application architecture: Sessions page is now home page, most recent campaign auto-selects on load, upload button moved to header next to campaign selector for improved user experience